suvendubrk/IPTClock/README.md

 for the international physicist tournament. http://iptnet.info/

 It is written in python 3 and is meant to be cross-platform, using tkinter as GUI control and matplotlib for image and graphics tweaking.
+It should also be backwards compatible with python2.

 ## Dependencies ##